vormkracht10/laravel-permanent-cache/README.md

 All caches you create must be registered to the `PermanentCache::caches` facade.
 We recommend putting this in the `boot` method of your `AppServiceProvider`.

-You can register caches using multiple ways:
+You can register caches in multiple ways:

 ```php
 use \Vormkracht10\PermanentCache\Facades\PermanentCache;